 - •• That’s the attitude that will get you to the finish line: “None of these things [will] move me...”

-•• There’s the goal — crossing the finish line — to “finish [your] course with joy.”
+•• There’s the goal — cross the finish line and “finish [your] course with joy.”

 1 Thessalonians 2:4 On the contrary, we speak as men approved by God to be entrusted with the gospel.
 We are not trying to please men but God, who tests our hearts.